 FATF continues to focus its efforts on ensuring that its standards provide strong and powerful tools to enable countries to protect the integrity of the financial system and contribute to safety and security.

 In February 2016, following the terrorist attacks in Paris, the FATF adopted a consolidated strategy to combat terrorist financing and an operational plan to focus its work in four key areas.
 Since then, the FATF has intensified its action to identify new and developing terrorist financing threats, strengthen or refine its standards accordingly and assess whether countries have implemented sound and effective measures to detect, prevent and punish cases of abuse of the financial system in support of terrorism.
-The FATF has achieved significant results in the four key areas identified in the 2016 operational plan.
+FATF Actions taken under the 2016 counter-terrorist financing operational Plan.

 To further enhance the international fight against terrorist financing, the Plenary has adopted a new operational plan of action.
 This operational plan is a living document that provides a framework for a flexible and dynamic response to terrorist financing threats.
 It will build on existing results and focus on new areas which will increase understanding of terrorist financing risks and the effectiveness of measures to address these risks, while also being flexible to address the continuous evolution of this threat.
 Areas of focus include: